thedataincubator/congress-api/README.md

 # Congress [![Build Status](https://travis-ci.org/thedataincubator/congress-api.svg?branch=master)](https://travis-ci.org/thedataincubator/congress-api)
- This is the API address for propublica: [propublica link] (https://projects.propublica.org/api-docs/congress-api/) This repo is a python package to access the propublica API.
+ This is the API address for propublica(https://projects.propublica.org/api-docs/congress-api/):
+This repo is a python package to access the propublica API.

 To get started clone the repo locally and